urfdvw/Password-Keeper/README.md

 This project focus on user experiences.
 It is not for the highest security.

+## Based on
+Hardware and modules
+- Pi Pico
+- I2C SSD1306 OLED screen

+Languages and libraries
+- CircuitPython 7.0.0
+    - displayio
+    - usb_hid
+    - touchio
+- JavaScript
+    - Chrome File API
+    - Ace Editor

+Techniques
+- Finite state machines
+- Vigenère cipher

+## How to make
+- Make the PCB according to the graber file
+- Solder the components on to the PCB board
+- Install CircuitPython on the Pi Pico
+- Copy the code to the CIRCUITPY drive
+    - You will see errors because data file is missing for now
+    - See [New Password keeper User] for how to create a data file
+- 3D print the case according to the case, and glue it to te back

 ## How to use

 ### New Password keeper User
+- Make your Password keeper
 - Open [Password Keeper Manager](https://urfdvw.github.io/Password-Keeper/) in browser
 - Type in your master password
 - Type your account information in the `Deciphered Text` area, following csv formate